mdg-graphics/mili-python/doc/source/manual.md

 The mili-python reader provides some support for querying element adjacencies through the `AdjacencyMapping` wrapper.
 The current list of supported adjacency queries includes:
 - Querying all elements within a specified radius of a given element using the function `mesh_entities_within_radius`.
+- Querying all elements within a specified radius of a given 3d coordinate using the function `mesh_entities_near_coordinate`.
 - Querying all elements associated with a set of specific nodes using the `elems_of_nodes` function.
 - Querying the nearest node to a 3d coordinate using the `nearest_node` function.
 - Querying the nearest element to a 3d coordinate using the `nearest_element` function.